jess94yng/candig-mcode-ETL/README.md

 --Email: organizational email used to access NCBI clinvar API

-##Testing
+## Testing
 Continuous Integration is implemented through Pytest and Travis CI which runs when git pushes occur.

-To run tests manually, enter from command line `pytest`
+To run tests manually, enter from command line `$ pytest`